Node Feature Kernels Increase Graph Convolutional Network Robustness: EXPERIMENTS

 where $\circ$ denotes Hadamard product.
-A consequence of this sparsification method is that the added computational cost stemming from the consideration of the node feature kernel is linear in the number of edges in the graph $|E|$ and the node feature dimension $p,$ i.e., of order $\mathcal{O}(|E|p).$
+A consequence of this sparsification method is that the added computational cost stemming from the consideration of the node feature kernel is linear in the number of edges in the graph $|E|,$ where $E$ denotes the graph's edge set, and the node feature dimension $p,$ i.e., of order $\mathcal{O}(|E|p).$ Our initial experiments sparsifying the kernel matrix by using a threshold below which all entries are set to zero resulted in worse performance and introduced the threshold as an extra hyperparameter.
+Therefore, we chose to only pursue the sparsification scheme in \eqnref{eq:ksparse}.
+This preliminary observation could be a result of the particular node features that are recorded in our datasets.